 Newcastle Place has a tax deferred annuity (TDA) employee benefit plan covering substantially all employees of Newcastle Place.
 Eligible employees are permitted to contribute up to 25% of their compensation to the TDA.
 Employee contributions relating to the first 6% of compensation receive a 50% match from Newcastle Place.
 All employee contributions to the TDA are fully vested, while contributions made by Newcastle Place vest over a five-year period.
-Total expense under this plan was approximately \$26 for the six month period ended December 31, 2021.
+Total expense under this plan was approximately \$99 and \$26 for the year ended December 31, 2022 and the six-month period ended December 31, 2021, respectively.